CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/LFT/Prime.md

 # Research

+DATASET - Price
+Timestamp+Date
+Open
+High
+Low
+Close
+Volume
+Returns_C

+DATASET - Options

 ## Markov model research
+**Goal**: Determine the sign of tomorrows return, from today's Markov State.
-Train the model.
-Than test it.
+1. Train the model on 25 datasets.
+2. Test the model, with the goal of achieving x >= 65% accuracy.
-If model trained on 25 datasets has less than 65% accuracy, than there exists hidden variables.
+3. If the result is x < 65% -> than there exists hidden variables.

 ## Hidden Markov model Research
 From a dataset on an asset.
 Determine the combined state for each timestep.